 What do they cost?

 Insurance premiums are calculated against the value of the asset being insured or size of the policy.
-Insurance takes the risks involved into account as well, such as what type of activity the insured partakes in or type of business they conduct.
+Insurance also takes the risks involved into account, such as what type of activity the insured partakes in or type of business they conduct.

-Securing the right surety bond
+Bond Vs. Insurance Policy – Securing the right surety bond